tal/shitbot/README.md

 ```

 ## Advanced

+### Getting channel and user information
+The bot helps provide a link between user/channel names and their IDs to make it easier to use.
+If you
+want to leverage that data store you can use the following methods:

+- `await bot.data.channel(channelId)` - returns a full channel object if exists
+- `await bot.data.user(userId)` - returns a full user object
+- `await bot.data.channels` - returns an array of all known channels
+- `await bot.data.users` - returns an array of all known channels

+The internal data store is cached for 5 minutes, so thats how long you'd need to wait if you create a new
+user or channel and want it to be reflected.
+Or you can reset the data using `await bot.data.resetAll()`.

 ### Acting on others messages
 If someone posts something that you want to act on you can have the bot act on that fairly magically.
 If you send the bot a link to a message with content in that body, the content provided will act on the